Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 proactive responsibility to keep the `first_valid` field updated; it is simply provided as a mechanism to drain `invalid_entries`.

-When computing `PrefixLeaf`, the hash of the leaf certificates' Common Name is stored in the `vrf_output` field and the hash of `DomainCertificates` is stored in the `commitment` field.
+When computing `PrefixLeaf`, the hash of the leaf certificate's reference identifier is stored in the `vrf_output` field and the hash of `DomainCertificates` is stored in the `commitment` field.

 ### Subtree Inclusion Proofs